zsteinkamp/m4l-CurrentParamKnob/README.md

 Press Cmd-M to enter MIDI mapping mode.
 Click the knob in the device, then move whatever MIDI controller you want to use.
 Press Cmd-M to exit MIDI mapping mode.
 Now, no matter what parameter is selected in the Live Set, that MIDI controller will change its value.

+### USB Control

+I added this functionality so I could use the knob on my Audient iD14 interface as a Current Param Knob.
+I have no idea if it will work with other devices, so I'm just taking a good guess here with configuration / configurability.

+Hypothetical mapping process:
+* Choose your USB device from the drop-down.
+* Enable `USB Debug` mode to print data received from that device in the Max console.
+To see the console, right-click the title bar of this device and choose `Open Max Window`.
+* Move whatever controller you want to use.
+* Note the output in the Max console window.
+The output is `{element} {value}`.
+  * My iD14 knob outputs as element 10, so that's why it is the default.
+* Change the `Element ID` field to the element your controller is emitting.
+* ...
+* Profit!

 ## Changelog

 * 2025-03-31 - [2](https://github.com/zsteinkamp/m4l-zs-CurrentParamKnob/raw/main/frozen/CurrentParamKnob-v2.amxd) - Add USB Human Interface capability.